Ardumower/Sunray/README.md

 # Sunray App Manual <a name="sunray_app"></a>
 There exists an App to to control and monitor the Sunray firmware.
 More Details can be found in the Sunray App manual: https://drive.google.com/file/d/1NNrUEm2_amfMAjGY7ShcYtixtUgWGnyJ/view?usp=sharing

-# Husqvarna ACX 260 <a name="sunray_husqvarna"></a>
+# Husqvarna, STIHL etc. conversion <a name="sunray_husqvarna"></a>
-There exists an owlPlatform DIY conversion manual how to convert your Husqvarna ACX 260 to an DIY robot mower: https://docs.google.com/document/d/1rZi848AFimIRHJkMun1muZ-2nvr8JjXCmmPBuZ1BfJA/edit?usp=sharing
+There exists an owlPlatform DIY conversion manual how to convert your Husqvarna, STIHL etc. to an DIY robot mower: https://docs.google.com/document/d/1rZi848AFimIRHJkMun1muZ-2nvr8JjXCmmPBuZ1BfJA/edit?usp=sharing